Lindholm amulet: Alphabet

-The writing is of the specific runic alphabet is known as Elder Futhark and is the oldest form of runic writing and was often used by both germanic and northwest germanic tribes to inscribe weapons, amulets and instruments of magic.
+The writing is of the specific runic alphabet known as Elder Futhark.
+It is the oldest form of runic writing and was often used by both germanic and northwest germanic tribes to inscribe weapons, amulets and instruments of magic.
 Elder Futhark was for example used for the Proto-Norse language.

-Runic writing was ideal for inscribing into wood or bone because it was composed primarily of vertical and diagonal lines, always going against the grain.
-The word rune itself means to carve or cut into.
-Because of the simplicity of the runic alphabet, it is less likely that the amulet itself underwent any sort of erosion capable of obscuring or otherwise making the inscriptions illegible during its time in the bog or during its unearthing.

 The runic alphabet on the surface is nothing more than a simple code for communication and recording.
 It is very difficult to know for sure the intended purpose of these runic inscriptions; many believe they have religious, spiritual or even magical connotations.
 Many believe the runic alphabets sole purpose to be for magical uses.
 The Lindholm bone piece has a seemingly meaningless inscription carved into its surface and for this reason it is often considered to be a prime example of rune magic used perhaps to assist a warrior in battle or even to help bring prosperity to a poor beggar.

-It is very probable that this specific artifact was an amulet used for magic purposes, to summon the power of some deity.
-This is shown by the inscription itself, instead of reading logically, it repeats, a row of *ansuR could be read as a repetition of calling on a deity eight times as one would do in a magical ritual.
+It is very probable that this specific artefact was an amulet used for magic purposes, to summon the power of some deity.
+This is shown by the inscription itself, instead of reading logically, it repeats a row of *ansuz runes that could be read as a repetition of calling on a deity eight times as one would do in a magical ritual.
 That being said, it is important to keep in mind that the runic alphabet was used for many things outside of magical incantations and ritualistic devices.